sriramlab/PyRHE/README.md

 trace (-tr): Save the stochastic trace estimates as trace summary statistics (.trace) with metadata (.MN)
 trace_dir: Directory to save the trace estimates
 ```

-PyRHE is easily incorporated in your own project.
-Here is [an example notebook](https://github.com/sriramlab/PyRHE/blob/main/small_sample.ipynb) for how to do so.

 # Comparison between PyRHE & Original RHE
 ## Accuracy of Estimation